Luis Rengifo: Personal life

 On September 16, 2021, it was reported that Rengifo had been charged by Venezuelan authorities with forging divorce documents and selling property without his ex-wife's consent.
 The incident allegedly happened in July 2019, with the documents being legalized in December 2020.
 Rengifo's father, sister and lawyer were arrested and detained that same day.
-An arrest warrant was issued for Rengifo, though it is unclear if extradition will be requested.
+An arrest warrant was issued for Rengifo, although it was not immediately clear if extradition would be requested.